Johnson Ferry Students

 MINISTRY IN CLARKSTON

 We will host a block party for the Clarkston community in an apartment complex owned by Love’s Latitude.
-We will organize games and recreation, serve food, and distribute school suppliesl while engaging in gospel conversations with the local community.
+We will organize games and recreation, serve food, and distribute school supplies while engaging in gospel conversations with the local community.

 SCHEDULE FOR THE WEEK: